unicode-org/message-format-wg/spec/syntax.md

 `U+2029 PARAGRAPH SEPARATOR`;
 the character `U+3000 IDEOGRAPHIC SPACE`
 _is_ interpreted as whitespace;
- and the following character is not included in ignorable format controls:
+and the following character is not interpreted as whitespace (in particular, it is not treated as an ignorable format control):
 `U+200F RIGHT-TO-LEFT MARK`.

 > [!NOTE]